DatoAI/metrorb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/oesgalha/metrorb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## TODO

+* Treat case where csv have more/wrong columns
+* Add info in the README about I18n.
+* Add info in the README about Metrorb helper methods
+* Generate some docs
+* Publish 0.1 to rubygems